How do you breakup with a narcissist, a kind of energy vampire? Get the “Narcissist Survival Guide” PDF here.

-In my psychiatric practice I’ve seen how hard it is for my patients to break up with a partner who’s a narcissist.
+In my psychiatric practice I’ve seen how hard it is for my patients to break up with a narcissist, a kind of energy vampire.
 Narcissists can make you fall in love with them so hard that it feels like you’re giving up a part of your heart to leave them.
 And they use every manipulation in the book to get you to stay.

 On the surface narcissists can seem charming, intelligent, caring—knowing how to entice and lure their way back into your life.
 But once they reel you back then they revert to their egotistical selves.
 Their motto will always be “Me First!”
 Everything’s all about them.
 They have a grandiose sense of self-importance and entitlement, crave admiration and attention.
 They can also be highly intuitive, but use their intuition for self-interest and manipulation.

-To find out if you’ve been in a relationship with a narcissist, ask yourself the following questions from another book that deals with narcissists, Emotional Freedom.
+To find out if you’ve been in a relationship with a narcissist, ask yourself the following questions from The Empath’s Survival Guide.

 QUIZ: HAVE I BEEN IN A RELATIONSHIP WITH A NARCISSIST?